 - Let the baked cake cool in the pan for 10-15 minutes before turning out on a cooling rack.

-- Once completely cooled, top it with the cream cheese frosting, Sprinkle some walnut halves and some more orange zest.
+- Once completely cooled, top it with the cream cheese frosting.
+Decorate with some walnut halves and some more orange zest.
 Enjoy!

 Cream Cheese Frosting

-- Beat the cream cheese until smooth.
-Whisk in the chilled cream.
-Once smooth, beat the icing sugar into this mixture, until thick and creamy and you have a spreadable consistency.
+- While the cake is baking, make the frosting.
+Beat the cream cheese until smooth.
+Whisk in the chilled cream and icing sugar into this mixture until thick and creamy, and you have a spreadable consistency.
 Taste and adjust for sweetness.
 You can add more sugar at this point if you like.
-I like to refrigerate this icing for 15-20 minutes before spreading on the cake.
+Refrigerate until the cake is baked and completely cooled.3/4 cup (150 g) Cream cheese, softened, 3-4 tbsp chilled whipping cream, 3-4 tbsp Icing sugar

 Alisha Dsouza says